UnironicallyLouis/JoinQuipper/README.md

 ### How to submit

-1. Send a link to the cloned repositiry to Quipper (tomo@quipper.com) or your agency
+1. Send a url to the cloned repositiry to tech-staff@quipper.com or your agency when you comes from an agency

 ### What we expect in this test